October 7, 2021 | Updated: November 24, 2021

 This villa, surrounded by olive trees, oaks and cypresses and built using PORCELANOSA collections stands out for its natural, Mediterranean design.
 The diaphanous terrace opens onto the Italian countryside, with the wooden flooring complemented by geometric wicker lamps, wrought iron lanterns, linen textiles and baskets of flowers.

-The décor entices you to sit back and enjoy a dreamy sunset, flanked by the impressive Cotto floor tiles by PORCELANOSA in earthy hues (Bone, Cáñamo and Colonial), a large format (120 cm x 120 cm and 59.6 cm x 59.6 cm) design with excellent resistance.
+The décor entices you to sit back and enjoy a dreamy sunset, flanked by the impressive Cotto floor tiles by PORCELANOSA in earthy hues (Cáñamo and Colonial), a large format (120 cm x 120 cm and 59.6 cm x 59.6 cm) design with excellent resistance, also available in a non-slip version.

 Cotto is the sheer embodiment of the magic of Tuscany.